-Tom Selldorff can remember letters from his grandfather, received when he was a young man, that brimmed with wisdom, altruism, and refinement.
+Tom Selldorff can remember getting letters from his grandfather when he was a young man that brimmed with wisdom, altruism, and refinement.
 “He wrote to me often about the philosophy of society, and the philosophy of art, and how it intersects with the human condition,” Selldorff recently recalled by phone from his home in Needham.
 “He was always so positive and forward-looking.
 He was really wonderful that way.”

-In all his time with his grandfather, Selldorff, now 93, never knew the full story of his family’s journey to the United States, how they fled Austria under advancing Nazi threat in 1939.
-All he knew was they had escaped, and that his grandfather abandoned the dark specter of the past for the brighter horizons of an American future.
+In all his time with his grandfather, Selldorff, now 93, never heard the full story of his family’s journey to the United States.
+He knew they’d fled Austria under advancing Nazi threat in 1939, but it was a slim tale of escape focused on his grandfather abandoning the dark specter of the past for the brighter horizons of an American future.
 It took the death of Selldorff’s mother, in 1980, to learn how much had been lost in that pursuit.
 She had left to him a suitcase filled with his grandfather’s papers, which documented a remarkable art collection of more than 200 pieces.

 In the Worcester Art Museum, 14 of those works now hang in a gallery with aubergine walls, shimmering under low light.
 They represent most of what Selldorff has managed to recover — so far — of his grandfather’s lifelong passion, scattered to the wind by the Nazi war machine.
 The exhibition, “What the Nazis Stole from Richard Neumann (and the search to get it back),” is one story among thousands, with untold billions’ worth of art still out there somewhere, out of reach of their rightful owners.
 (Common estimates suggest that more than 20 percent of the art in Europe was plundered by Nazis.)